Materials-Data-Science-and-Informatics/awesome-fair/README.md

 * [Citable code with Zenodo & GitHub](https://guides.github.com/activities/citable-code/) - Make GitHub repositories citable with Zenodo DOI.

-* [CodeMeta](https://codemeta.github.io/) - CodeMeta works on providing a minimal metadata schema for science software and code, in JSON and XML to create a concept vocabulary that can be used to standardize the exchange of software metadata across repositories and organizations.
+* [CodeMeta](https://codemeta.github.io/) - Minimal metadata schema for science software and code, in JSON and XML to create a concept vocabulary that can be used to standardize the exchange of software metadata across repositories and organizations.

-* [fossology](https://github.com/fossology/fossology) - FOSSology is an open source license compliance software system and toolkit.
+* [fossology](https://github.com/fossology/fossology) - Open source license compliance software system and toolkit.
 You can run license, copyright and export control scans from the command line.

 * [HERMES](https://github.com/hermes-hmc/workflow) - A CI based workflow to create and publish software publications to well known repositories.

 * [SOMEF](https://github.com/KnowledgeCaptureAndDiscovery/somef) - Extract software publication metadata from README and other docs automatically using ML and other techniques to reduce the amount of boilerplate work for the developer.

-### Related research software lists
-* [awesome-research-software-registies](https://github.com/NLeSC/awesome-research-software-registries) - Awesome list for where one can register or upload research software.
-* [awesome-rse](https://github.com/hifis-net/awesome-rse) - An awesome collection of resources around research software engineering.

 ## Provenance tracking